Be-Secure/BLIman/Getting_started.md

 1. Open your git bash
 2. Make sure you have installed bliman by running, `bli help`
-3. Load the genesis file.
-Run

-   `bli load`

-4. Run the below command.
+3. Run the below command.

    `bli initmode host`

-5. Next step, you can launch the lab.

-   `bli launchlab`

 ### 2. Bare metal mode